 is an annual vaccination event, hosted in October at MSU’s International Center.
 The event offers low-cost and free vaccines for families and children.
 Many vaccines are available, including the flu vaccine and the HPV vaccine.
 There are Halloween-themed crafts, a costume closet, Halloween photo booth, and a family resource fair, as well.
 Keep checking our website and follow us on social media for more information.

-Students and Scholars who enroll in the MSU Blue Care Network Student Health Insurance Plan have access to a variety of pediatric dental services for their children.
-Go to page 18 of the Blue Care Network MSU Student Health Plan Member Guide for a complete list of dental care for children offered by the plan.
+Students and Scholars who enroll in the MSU Aetna Academic Health Plan have access to a variety of pediatric dental services for their children.
+You can access the Aetna SHIP brochure here as well.

 Michigan State University also offers optional dental insurance coverage to graduate assistants, students, and dependent family members through Delta Dental.

-Coverage and Enrollment Dates for the MSU Delta Dental Plan for 2018 Spring Semester are:
+Coverage and Enrollment Dates for the MSU Delta Dental Plan for 2024-2025 academic year are:

 Learn more about the Delta Dental Student Plan and how to enroll at MSU Student Benefits